Reversible Causal Graph Dynamics: Pointed graph modulo, paths, and operations

-Basically, the pointed graphs modulo isomorphism (or pointed graphs modulo, for short) are the usual, connected, undirected, possibly infinite, bounded-degree graphs, but with a few added twists: \begin{itemize} \item[$\bullet$] The set of vertices is at most countable.
+{\em Pointed graph modulo.} Basically, the pointed graphs modulo isomorphism (or pointed graphs modulo, for short) are the usual, connected, undirected, possibly infinite, bounded-degree graphs, but with a few additional twists: \begin{itemize} \item[$\bullet$] The set of vertices is at most countable.
 Each vertex is equipped with ports.
 The set $\ports$ of available ports to each vertex is finite. \item[$\bullet$] The vertices are connected through their ports, \`a la \cite{Danos200469}: an edge is an unordered pair $\{u \port a, v \port b\}$, where $u,v$ are vertices and $a,b\in \pi$ are ports.
 Each port is used at most once: if both $\{u\port a,v\port b\}$ and $\{u\port a, w\port c\}$ are edges, then $v=w$ and $b=c$.
 As a consequence the degree of the graph is bounded by $|\ports|$, which is crucial for compactness.
-We shall consider connected graphs only. \item[$\bullet$] The graphs are rooted i.e., there is a privileged pointed vertex playing the role of an origin, so that any vertex can be referred to relative to the origin, via a sequence of ports that lead to it. \item[$\bullet$] The graphs are considered modulo isomorphism, so that only the relative position of the vertices can matter. \item[$\bullet$] The vertices and edges are given labels taken in finite sets $\Sigma$ and $\Delta$ respectively, so that they may carry an internal state just like the cells of a CA. \item[$\bullet$] The labelling functions are partial, so that we may express our partial knowledge about part of a graph.
-For instance it is common that a local function may yield a vertex, its internal state, its neighbours, and yet have no opinion about the internal state of those neighbours. \end{itemize} The set of all pointed graphs modulo (see Figure \ref{fig:graphs}$(c)$) having ports $\pi$, vertex labels $\Sigma$ and edge labels $\Delta$ is denoted $\mathcal{X}_{\Sigma,\Delta,\pi}$.
-A thorough formalization of pointed graphs modulo can be found in \cite{ArrighiCayleyNesme}.
-For the sake of this paper, Figure \ref{fig:graphs} summarizes the construction of pointed graphs modulo from pointed graphs whose vertex names are dropped.
+We shall consider connected graphs only. \item[$\bullet$] The graphs are rooted i.e., there is a privileged pointed vertex playing the role of an origin, so that any vertex can be referred to relative to the origin, via a sequence of ports that lead to it. \item[$\bullet$] The graphs are considered modulo isomorphism, so that only the relative position of the vertices can matter. \item[$\bullet$] The vertices and edges are given labels taken in finite sets $\Sigma$ and $\Delta$ respectively, so that they may carry an internal state just like the cells of a CA. \item[$\bullet$] These labelling functions are partial, so that we may express our partial knowledge about part of a graph. \end{itemize} The set of all pointed graphs modulo (see Figure \ref{fig:graphs}$(c)$) having ports $\pi$, vertex labels $\Sigma$ and edge labels $\Delta$ is denoted $\mathcal{X}_{\Sigma,\Delta,\pi}$.
+A thorough formalization of pointed graphs modulo was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:graphs} for the sake of mathematical riguour.
+For the sake of this paper, however, Figure \ref{fig:graphs} summarizes what there is to know about the definition of pointed graphs modulo.